 - Taxi negotiations can be a pain.
 I would recommend buying the return bus ticket so you have a stress free departure and cheaper if you’re travelling solo (Dh30 single or Dh50 return)**

-Marrakesh Guide – Exploring the Souks in Marrakesh
+Marrakesh Guide – Exploring the Souks

 be prepared to get lost…. very lost!